techworkersco/twc-site/README.md

 Open a browser to localhost:8080

 ## Join
-* When users fill out the [/subscribe]([url](https://techworkerscoalition.org/subscribe/)) form, they are invited to check out our [community guidelines]([url](https://techworkerscoalition.org/community-guide/))
+* When users fill out the [/subscribe](https://techworkerscoalition.org/subscribe/) form, they are invited to check out our [community guidelines](https://techworkerscoalition.org/community-guide/)
-* After submitting the form, they are redirected to [/welcome]([url](https://techworkerscoalition.org/welcome) which explains next steps.
+* After submitting the form, they are redirected to [/welcome](https://techworkerscoalition.org/welcome) which explains next steps.
-* Under the hood, the website uses "Netlify form" and if it's not spam, will trigger Zapier integration requests to ActionNetwork (newsletter subscription), Slack (for manual verification)
+* Under the hood, the website uses "Netlify form" and if it's not spam, will trigger automated integration requests to ActionNetwork (newsletter subscription), Slack (for manual verification)

 ## DecapCMS

-In addition to GitHub, you can update the website via [DecapCMS](https://decapcms.org/) for example adding new blog posts and events by going to [/admin](https://techworkerscoalition.org/admin) interface.
+In addition to GitHub, you can update the website via [DecapCMS](https://decapcms.org/).
-* The [/admin](https://techworkerscoalition.org/admin) interface allows anyone with a Gmail or GitHub account to create/edit existing event and blog posts.
-* Future improvements can include navigation links and static pages, for example the [Merchandise page]([url](https://techworkerscoalition.org/merch/))
+* Future improvements can include navigation links and static pages, for example the [Merchandise page](https://techworkerscoalition.org/merch/)
 * Feedback on making the DecapCMS more intuitive and friendly is always welcome.
 Create a GitHub issue, contact support@techworkerscoalition.org or ping us in our Slack channel #twc-infrastructure
 * For local development, visit this [tutorial](https://decapcms.org/docs/working-with-a-local-git-repository/) (run `npx decap-server` from a different shell)